Alex3k/lgtm_hrdr/README.md

 	- Set the Token Claim name to be "Grafana/access_policies"
 	- Set the Claim value to be "tenant1-ap"
 	- Set the Claim JSON type to string
-	- Set Add to ID token, Add to access token, Add to userinfo and Aadd to acess token response to On
+	- Set Add to ID token, Add to access token, Add to userinfo and add to access token response to On
 3. Follow step 8 above and set the name to "data_shipper_tenant1"
 	- Make sure to set the "Client Authentication" to be "client secret sent as basic auth"
 	- Set "Hide on Login Page" to on